pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-15-santa-maria-di-leuca-crotone-the-longest-day.md

 {{< image src="IMG_7329.jpg" alt="Spending a few hours on another planet" ratio="3x2" >}}

 After a while, the wind did pick up.
-It came from the south and was just enough for the Code D. For a while, it was really smooth sailing, albeit a bit slow maybe.
+It came from the south and was just enough for the {{% explain "gennaker" "a large light sail that is used when the wind comes _from the side_ of your boat" %}}.
+For a while, it was really smooth sailing, albeit a bit slow maybe.
 Nothing to do but watch the sails now and then and check for small fishing boats along the way.

 Around noon, a front approached.
 It seemed friendly enough, no thunder, no lightning.
 The wind first fell away, then increased again to 15 knots, now from the north-west.
 For a while, this too was smooth sailing.